-- The trademark, including the NAPS Certification Seal, may not be altered, redrawn, or reset typographically.
-Elements of the trademarks may not be separated, rearranged, or altered in any way, and original height-to-width proportions (aspect ratios) must be maintained. - NAPS reserves the right to license its trademarks for fees and royalties in connection with third-party sale of goods and services bearing the trademark. - Use of the trademarks may not violate the rights of others or applicable law, and may not state or imply NAPS' endorsement of any business or organization without NAPS' specific consent.

-- Upon request from NAPS Headquarters, the Branch shall forward samples of use of the logos and graphics. - Permission to use NAPS trademarks is revocable by NAPS.
+- The Trademark shall be used in a professional manner. - The trademark, including the NAPS Certification Seal, may not be altered, redrawn, or reset typographically.
+Elements of the trademarks may not be separated, rearranged, or altered in any way, and original height-to-width proportions (aspect ratios) must be maintained. - NAPS reserves the right to license its trademarks for fees and royalties in connection with third-party sale of goods and services bearing the trademark. - Use of the trademarks may not violate the rights of others or applicable law, and may not state or imply NAPS' endorsement of any business or organization without NAPS' specific consent. - Upon request from NAPS Headquarters, the Branch shall forward samples of use of the logos and graphics. - Permission to use NAPS trademarks is revocable by NAPS.